xWink/DBSE/README.md

 # DBSE (Discord Bot Spring Edition)
-A remastered version of the University of Guelph Bachelor of Computing Discord Bot using Kotlin, Spring Boot, and JDA.
+A remastered version of the University of Guelph Bachelor of Computing Discord Bot using Kotlin, Spring Boot, and Java Discord API.

 # Functionality
 * Message backups - every message that is not made by a bot and does not trigger a bot command is stored with MariaDB